RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 For some Linux distributions like Ubuntu or Debian, and Parrot OS, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon`.
-This is because of a bug in airmon-ng which is already solved in modern versions.
+This can be for different reasons.
+One of them is that some of the third party tools that airgeddon uses are not compatible with this device names nomenclature.
+Another reason could be the presence of a bug in airmon-ng which is already solved in modern versions.
 But if you are still using an old airmon-ng version and or you are experiencing problems, you can just change your interface names to "old" style.
 Just keep reading.

 __How to know if I am affected?__